PyGeek03/Starter-Conky/README.md

 The main configuration is in config.yml (not complete yet)

 ## Weather
 You will need an api key from [forcast.io](http://forecast.io).
 Go to <http://https://developer.forecast.io/>, register and you will see the api and the bottom of the page.

-Copy and paste it in the **config.yml** file.
+Create a new file called **API** and paste the API in there.

 We also need the latitude and longitude, for to [forecast.io](http://forecast.io) and search for your city.
 Now in the url you will see the latitude and longitude, copy and paste them in the **config.yml** file.